-Taxation of Government Entities
+Taxation of Commonwealth entities

 Under the Inter-Governmental Agreement on the Reform of Commonwealth-State financial relations, the Commonwealth, States and Territories agree the taxes and compulsory charges that are outside the scope of the GST.
 A copy of the list of taxes, fees and charges that are not subject to the GST is available on the Treasury website .

 The agreed list of taxes and regulatory charges that are outside the scope of the GST will be subject to on-going review and adjustment as necessary in consultation with the Ministerial Council for Commonwealth-State Financial Relations.
-The Treasury is the central point of contact for Commonwealth agencies.
+The Treasury is the central point of contact for Commonwealth entities.